Skip to main content

 IIHS and NHTSA Crash Test Program Differences? | What You Must to Know

-In a nutshell, the IIHS performs a crash test that crushes a vehicle’s roof, testing its ability to endure a total failure.
+The IIHS performs a crash test that crushes a vehicle’s roof, testing its ability to endure a total failure.
 In contrast, using a proprietary, dynamic test, the NHTSA test measures the plausible risks of a vehicle rollover.

 Because of the modern vehicle safety craze, many consumers pay particular attention to a car’s safety features before purchasing.
 People with kids look for occupant compartment safety ratings more.
 Each consumer is seeking vehicles for differing reasons.

 The NHTSA and IIHS began developing two tests, with the NHTSA rating for news cars differing from the IIHS.
-But the difference means two opinions, and that’s always a good thing when conducting vehicle safety research for a top safety pick.
+But the difference means two opinions, and that’s always good when conducting vehicle safety research for a top safety pick.

 • National Highway Traffic Safety Administration (NHTSA)